Monday, March 23, 2009

 A Random Act of Kindness

-Today the internet has become a part of our life, so much so that we now have a mental condition where in the patients suffers from a disorder that arises out of not being able to access the internet.
-People find it difficult to handle the situation where they cannot access the Google to search for something that came accross their mind.
-This might be an extreme condition, but it is quite normal to use internet for their day to day life in staying connected and staying enlightened.
-None of these can be termed as selfless acts even if these are not selfish but we seldom put back to the web as much as we seem to have taken from it.
+Today the internet has become a part of our life, so much so that we now have a mental condition wherein the patients suffers from a disorder that arises out of not being able to access the internet.
+People find it difficult to handle the situation where they cannot access Google to search for something that came across their mind.
+This may be an extreme condition, but it is quite normal to use internet for day to day life, for staying connected and staying enlightened.

-This took me back to a car bumper sticker which read "do a random act of kindness today" and this may quite turn out to be a contagious act.
-If everyone of us does a random act of kindness as part of our daily life we could actually make a big difference to this world.
-Talking of Bumper sticker another issue crosses my mind.
-The driving ethics of people here in Dubai.
-How selfish some people are here and it hurts me to observe how so many people fail to look or think beyond their very own self.
-They shamelessly use the bus drop off or a parallel internal road to cut the queue and go before you without any remorse totally ignoring the sentiments of us who have been waiting patiently for our turn.
-You say to yourself that next time I am going to do the same but your conscious does not allow you, neither can you stop them from doing that.
-Could we not start a campaign the Gandhi way and try to change them? could we not do some thing like a "random act of kindness" so that they too feel pity about themselves as we do for them for lacking basic humane qualities!!
-This is just an idea......
+If every one of us does a random act of kindness as part of our daily life we could actually make a big difference to this world.
+Bumper sticker brings to my mind the driving ethics of the motorists here in Dubai.
+It hurts me to observe how so many people fail to look or think beyond their very own self.
+They shamelessly use the bus drop off or a parallel internal road to cut the queue and go before you without any remorse and totally ignoring the sentiments of us who have been waiting patiently for our turn.